kaelynn-rose/Earthquake_Detection/README.md

 Plots of model results for the test set:
 <img src="./plots/cnn_swave_results.png" width="1000"/>

-As shown on the plots above, the model's MSE and MAE for earthquake S-wave arrival time are significantly lower than the baseline.
+As shown on the plots above, the model's MSE and MAE for earthquake S-wave arrival time are lower than the baseline.
 The plot of predicted vs. observed S-wave arrival time shows how well the regression model performed visually, with the predictions generally falling around the dashed black line of best fit, though there are some larger outliers, especially at larger observed values of S-wave arrival time.

 The model loss and mean absolute error of the training and validation set during model training are shown below:
 <img src="./plots/cnn_swave_training.png" width="700"/>